skoolkid/skoolkit/sphinx/source/html-templates.rst

 The ``GameIndex`` template is the full-page template that is used to build the disassembly index page.

-It contains the following identifier (in addition to the universal and page-level identifiers):
+The following identifier is available (in addition to the universal and page-level identifiers):

 * ``m_index_section`` - replaced by any number of copies of the